 (8) The life of a special officer’s appointment cannot be extended but, subject to this section, the Commissioner may make a further appointment that has effect immediately a prior appointment ceases to have effect.

+[Section 17 amended by No. 39 of 2015 s.
+9.]

 18. Functions of special officers

 (1) Unless his or her appointment provides to the contrary, a special officer appointed under section 17 —